-Areas of the classroom and our curriculum
+Areas of the curriculum

 Prime Areas of Learning